sleepy25/iOS-Patterns/README.md

 #### When use it ?

-+  Convert the interface of a class into another interface that clients expect without modifying their source code.
++  Converting interface of a class into another interface that clients expect without modifying their source code.

 > You have to change the library in the project.
 Moving from google maps to apple maps.